-Users cannot change By selecting this option, users will not be able to change their authentication their passwords passwords on the Stormshield Network Firewall.
-Users can change their By selecting this option, users will be able to change their authentication passwords passwords from the authentication portal, at any time with no restrictions on validity.
-Users must change By selecting this option, users will need to change their authentication passwords on their passwords the Stormshield Network Firewall on their first connection to the Firewall's authentication portal, and then for each time the password expires.
+Users can change their By selecting this option, users will not be able to change their authentication passwords from the authentication portal, at any time with no restrictions on validity.

+Users must change their By selecting this option, users will be able to change their authentication passwords from the authentication portal, at any time with no restrictions on validity.

+By selecting this option, users will need to change their authentication passwords on their passwords the Stormshield Network Firewall on their first connection to the Firewall's authentication portal, and then for each time the password expires.
 This duration is specified in days without a specific time.

 The field Lifetime appears below, allowing you to indicate the number of days the password will remain valid.